wodanaz/adaptiPhy/README.md

 ### 3. Change the necessary file parameters ###

-To run the snakemake pipeline either interactively or through a job manager like SLURM, you will need to update some file paths and other information in the cloned repository.
+To run the snakemake pipeline either interactively or through a job manager like SLURM, you will need to update some file paths and other information in your copy of this repository.

 1. ```./config.yaml```: This is the file where you will need to update the most information.
 You will need:
-   * ```windows```: path to a list of ATAC peaks or similar targets in BED file format
+   * ```windows```: path to a list of ATAC peaks or similar targets (your query genome coordinates) in BED file format
+   * `num_replicates` and `min_frac`: most users will not need to adjust these parameters. `num_replicates` determines the number of reference alignments sampled by HyPhy to compare the query alignment against. `min_frac` determines the filter percentage for screening out high N/missing sequence alignments in the reference.
    * ```tree_topology``` and ```foreground_branches```: provide a phylogenetic tree in Newick format and specify which branches are focal.
 For the first parameter, use standard Newick format.
 For the second, provide a vector of the focal branch names from the Newick tree.
    * ```maf_pattern``` and ```fa_pattern```: provide paths to files (wildcards permitted) for one or many chromosomes.
 Note that both the .maf (multi alignment) and .fa (nucleotide) files are required.
    * ```neutral_set```: provide a path to a .txt file that contains paths to neutral proxy files, or set this parameter to "goodalignments.txt" if running AdaptiPhy in local mode.
 More on this later!